sachinsu/sachinsu.github.io/content/posts/samesitecookies.md

    - SameSite=None must be used to allow cross-site cookie use.
    - Cookies that assert SameSite=None must also be marked as Secure.
    - Applications that use ```<iframe>``` may experience issues with sameSite=Lax or sameSite=Strict cookies because ```<iframe>``` is treated as cross-site scenarios.
    - The value SameSite=None is not allowed by the 2016 standard and causes some implementations to treat such cookies as SameSite=Strict.
-See Supporting older browsers in this document.

 The SameSite=Lax setting works for most application cookies.